matthewjwoodruff/generalaviation/README.md

 License:
 C version is under the MIT license.
-Ruby and Python versions under GPL v3 or later
+Ruby and Python versions under LGPL v3 or later